be-bub/gendermod/README.md

 - `allowSterileBreed` – allow sterile animals to breed (default false)
 - `enabledMobs` – list of mobs affected by the mod.
 You can add any mob by its ID

+**Note:** The mod only works for animals that can breed (entities that extend Animal class).
+If a mob doesn't get a gender assigned, it means it's not an animal and is not supported by the mod.

-**Note:** Sterile chance is calculated automatically from the remaining percentage: `100% - maleChance - femaleChance`.
+Sterile chance is calculated automatically from the remaining percentage: 100% - maleChance - femaleChance.
 By default male 45% + female 45% = 10% sterile.
 If you set male 50% and female 50%, sterile chance becomes 0%.
 Maximum value for male and female is 50% each.
 If you enter a higher value, it will be automatically reduced to 50%.

-### Villager Settings

-- `enabled` – enable gender system for villagers (default true)
-- `maleChance` – chance for male villager in % (default 47)
-- `femaleChance` – chance for female villager in % (default 47)
-- `enabledVillagers` – list of villager types affected (default ["minecraft:villager"])

 ### Interaction Rules